tomseeber/college_data_analysis/analysis_requirements.md

 Meaningful insights into the data, presented in a way your audience will understand.
 A more technical treatment of the data and statistics for your peers.
 Screenshots and explanations of your process.
 Make sure to answer all the questions in the specifications above.

-Submit this by sending it as an email attachment.